koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

 `-v` for verbose, shows files being copied one by one.

 ## Move/Rename file or folder
-For instance, to instantly seek out and move all of the files.
+For instance, to instantly seek out and move all of the folder.
 Your command-line instruction would simply be:
 ```
- mv File_Name NewFile_Name
+ mv Folder_Name NewFolder_Name
 ```
 ## Create Folder
 we can create directories from command line using the command `mkdir`.
 Syntax of this command is explained below.